2015 American League Division Series: Game 4

 After the Blue Jays forced Game 4, the Rangers turned to Derek Holland to end the series.
 Opposing him was knuckleballer R. A. Dickey, making his first postseason start.
 The Blue Jays jumped on Holland for three runs in the first inning on a single by Ben Revere and home runs by Josh Donaldson and Chris Colabello.
 A Kevin Pillar home run in the second inning made it 4−0 Toronto.
 A walk by Donaldson and a double by José Bautista chased Holland and put runners on second and third with no one out.
 Colby Lewis came on in relief of Holland and allowed a fielder's choice ground out from Edwin Encarnación, getting Bautista out at third but allowing Donaldson to score to make it 5−0.
 A double by Colabello scored Encarnacion to make it 6–0.
 A fly ball by Troy Tulowitzki was the second out, Russell Martin walked and Pillar struck an RBI single to score Colabello and make it 7−0 after three innings.
 In the bottom of the third, Shin-Soo Choo scored on a wild pitch from Dickey to cut the lead to six, but that was the only run Dickey would allow in 4 2/3 innings.
 David Price relieved Dickey and got Shin-Soo Choo to fly out on his first pitch to end the fifth.
 In the seventh, another RBI single by Pillar scored Martin and pushed the lead back to seven runs.
-Although the Rangers tried to chip away at the lead, scoring a run in the seventh and two more in the eighth off Price to cut the lead to four runs but Aaron Sanchez came on and struck out Drew Stubbs to end the threat.
+The Rangers tried to chip away at the lead, scoring a run in the seventh and two more in the eighth off Price to cut the lead to four runs, but Aaron Sanchez came on and struck out Drew Stubbs to end the threat.
 Osuna retired the Rangers in order in the ninth inning to force a game 5 back in Toronto.